walmartlabs/concord-website/docs/getting-started/processes.md

 other components.

 Events can be retrieved using [the API](../api/process.html#list-events).
-Currently, those event types are used:
+Currently, those event types are:

 - `PROCESS_STATUS` - process status changes;
 - `ELEMENT` - flow element events (sucha as task calls).

-In additional, plugins can use their own specific event types.
+In addition, plugins can use their own specific event types.
 For example, the [Ansible plugin](../plugins/ansible.html) uses custom events to record playbook execution details.
 This data is extensively used by the Concord Console to provide visibility into the playbook execution - hosts, playbook steps, etc.